 A Jan.
 11 trial date is set on the case that will determine whether the state is meeting its constitutional obligation to provide all students a quality education.
 Among other things, Hartford Superior Court Judge Thomas Moukawsher will soon have to determine whether evidence relating to preschool access will be permitted.

-The Connecticut Supreme Court ruled six years ago that the state is responsible for providing a certain level of education, but did not specify whether that includes preschool.
+The Connecticut Supreme Court ruled almost six years ago that the state is responsible for providing a certain level of education, but did not specify whether that includes preschool.

 In New Jersey, the state's supreme court mandated access to preschool for every child in the state's poorest school districts.
 Before the 1998 New Jersey Supreme Court decision, in a case known as Abbott v.
 Burke, the state was providing preschool to about 6,000 children.
 A few years after the decision, nearly 50,000 children were being served.